vishalsingh2972/React-JS/Namaste React/E11-Data is the New Oil/Assignments/E11 Answers.md

 Prop drilling can make the code harder to maintain, especially as the application grows and the number of components in the hierarchy increases.
 To mitigate this, developers often use other state management solutions, like the `React Context API`, `Redux`, or `other state management libraries`, to avoid passing props through multiple layers of components.
 These alternatives provide a centralized way to manage and access state without the need for prop drilling.

+- The process of passing down props from a higher-level component to a deeply nested child component through intermediary components that do not actually use the props themselves is known as prop drilling.

+- Passing props to child via many intermediate parent nodes is prop drilling.

 ---

 ### Q: What is `lifting the state up`?
 A: `Lifting state up` in React refers to the practice of `moving the state from a lower-level (child) component to a higher-level (parent or common ancestor) component in the component tree`.
 This is done to share and manage state across multiple components.

-When a child component needs access to certain data or needs to modify the data, instead of keeping that data and the corresponding state management solely within the child component, we move the state to a shared ancestor component.
+When a child component needs access to certain data or needs to modify the data, instead of keeping that data and the corresponding state management solely within the child component, we move the state to a shared ancestor/parent component.
 By doing so, the parent component becomes the source of truth for the state, and it can pass down the necessary data and functions as props to its child components.

 Here's a simple example to illustrate `lifting state up`:
 ```